mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 **Avoidant behaviors are natural in response to an environment perceived as dangerous.**
 Those behaviors can have **negative impacts** on our work and on people we care about.
+For example, a project could fail or underwhelm if certain questions or ideas aren't shared by a certain time.
 :::